Legal Name: Peddie School

 We hope this information will help you make better decisions for yourself and your loved ones.
 We also hope you will consider supporting Peddie School in its important mission through gifts from your will and/or trust.
 Please mention your wish to make such a gift when you visit with your attorney, or other financial or tax advisors.
 To simplify the process, consider bringing a copy of our sample gift language for your will or trust to your planning meetings.

 Thank you for thinking about the impact a gift through your will can have through the work of Peddie School.
-For more information, please contact us.
+For more information, please download our helpful brochure Eight Essential Questions About Your Will or contact us.